 Headers

-Request headers can be received using built-in Next.js headers
+Request headers can be retrieved using the built‑in Next.js headers function.

 import { headers } from 'next/headers';